Afoma/My-Hashnode-Blog-Posts/ckrvchq1e05chncs1cdh73yqe.md

 ```
 git commit -m"our message"
-// I will enter add server as my message

 ```
+I will enter add server as my whatever
-then
+- then

 ```

 git push -u origin whatever is our branch name
-// I will type in HEAD as the branch name

 ```
+- I will type in HEAD as the branch name

 ## Deploying to Heroku
 We can do this by downloading it and then installing it, for Windows users or entering this command in our terminal for Mac users